Length orthospectrum of convex bodies on flat tori: Correlation functions for differential forms

-In view of defining our functional setup for the vector field $V$, we need to describe as precisely as possible the long time behaviour of the geodesic flow $e^{tV}$ acting on differential forms of $S\IT^d$.
-More precisely, given $(\varphi,\psi)\in\Omega^{2d-1-k}(S\IT^d)\times\Omega^k(S\IT^d)$ (see \S\ref{ss:differential} for a reminder of the definition), we aim at describing the correlation function
+In view of defining our functional setup for the vector field $V$ and of its applications to convex geometry, we need to describe as precisely as possible the long time behaviour of the flow $e^{tV}$ acting on differential forms of $S\IT^d$.
+More precisely, given $(\varphi,\psi)\in\Omega^{2d-1-k}(S\IT^d)\times\Omega^k(S\IT^d)$ (where $\Omega^l(S\IT^d)$ is the space of differential of degree $l$), we aim at describing the correlation function

-In this preliminary section, we review the notion of current~\cite[Ch.IX]{Schwartz66} which plays the role of distributions for differential forms.
-Among other things, we define their Fourier transform in the setting of $S\IT^d$ following~\cite[Ch.IX, \S6]{Schwartz66}.
-In particular, we fix some conventions that will be used all along this work and we describe a few concrete examples that will be useful in view of our applications to convex geometry.
-This preliminary analysis is then used to rewrite the correlation function~\eqref{e:correlation} using the Fourier decomposition of $\varphi$ and $\psi$.
-This is the content of Lemma~\ref{l:reduction} which allows to reduce the problem to estimating some classical oscillatory integrals.

-\begin{rema} We note that we implicitely fix an orientation on $\IT^d$ by fixing the volume form $dx_1\wedge\ldots\wedge dx_d$ which can be identified with the Lebesgue measure on $\IT^d$.
-When we want to insist on the fact that we view it as the Lebesgue measure, we will use the convention $|dx|$ and we will use the same convention to distinguish volume forms and measures on $\IR^d$, $\IS^{d-1}$ or $\IR$. \end{rema}
+In this section, we will show how to write a Fourier decomposition of such integrals in view of reducing our analysis to the study of classical oscillatory integrals.
+Using the notion of current~\cite[Ch.IX]{Schwartz66}, we will also explain how such correlation functions naturally appears when studying the zeta functions of Section~\ref{s:background-convex}.